Russia Rocks Tillerson's Confirmation Hearing

 During a later exchange, Rubio pushed Tillerson to say he would reverse President Obama’s loosening of restrictions on Cuba.
 Tillerson’s refusal to promise only hurt his odds with Rubio, who is hawkish on the nation where his parents were born.

-In discussing Putin’s role in Syria, Sen. Rob Portman of Ohio expressed skepticism over Russia’s involvement.
+In discussing Putin’s role in Syria, Senator Rob Portman of Ohio expressed skepticism over Russia’s involvement.
 “My sense is that Russia has not followed through,” the Ohio Republican said.

 Tillerson was largely deferential.
 “We will have to see what Russia’s posture is,” Tillerson said.

-On the floor of the Senate, Minority Leader Chuck Schumer mocked Tillerson’s performance and telegraphed his party’s opposition.
+On the floor of the Senate, minority leader Chuck Schumer mocked Tillerson’s performance and telegraphed his party’s opposition.
 “You don’t need a classified briefing to know what Russia has done in the past,” the New York Democrat said.
 “To duck the question and refuse to commit to continuing these sanctions is tantamount to sweeping international laws under the rug.
 It says, ‘Go ahead, interfere in our elections again.
 Nothing will happen to you.'”

 The Senate Foreign Relations Committee is split, 11 to 10, meaning Republicans cannot afford any GOP defections if Democrats unite against Tillerson.

 Republicans who do not have seats on the committee, too, are unsure about the Tillerson pick.
-Notably, Senators John McCain and Lindsey Graham—both Russia critics—have been noncommittal on Trump’s selection.
+Notably, Senators John McCain and Lindsey Graham — both Russia critics — have been noncommittal on Trump’s selection.
 The Democrats are looking to derail Trump’s nominees, and Republicans have just 52 seats in the Senate.

 Trump’s reliable allies have been pushing Republican lawmakers to fall in line on the selection of the wealthy business executive.
 In memos sent around the Capitol, they talk about Tillerson’s record at Exxon, his work with the Boy Scouts and familiarity with global leaders.

 Democrats have been unimpressed.
-“Diplomacy is not the same as deal making,” said Sen. Bob Menendez, a former panel chairman and a New Jersey Democrat.
+“Diplomacy is not the same as dealmaking,” said Senator Bob Menendez, a former panel chairman and a New Jersey Democrat.